Pearl onion

-The pearl onion (Allium ampeloprasum var. sectivum or A. ampeloprasum 'Pearl-Onion Group'), also known as button, baby or silverskin onions in the UK, is a close relative of the leek (A. ampeloprasum var. porrum), and may be distinguished from common onions by having only a single storage leaf, similar to cloves of garlic.
+The pearl onion (Allium ampeloprasum var. sectivum or A. ampeloprasum 'Pearl-Onion Group'), also known as button onion, baby onion or silverskin onion in the UK, is a close relative of the leek (A. ampeloprasum var. porrum), and may be distinguished from common onions by having only a single storage leaf, similar to cloves of garlic.
 In French they are known as oignon grelot.
 One English-speaking reference also mentions the term petit poireau antillais.

 Cultivation and storage

 Pearl onions are cultivated mostly in Germany, the Netherlands, and Italy, usually in home gardens, although formerly on a commercial scale.
 They are mostly used for pickling.

-The majority of onions grown for pickling are common onions (A. cepa).
-They are grown to a small size suitable for pickling by planting at a high density.

-Known small white varieties include Crystal Wax, or White Bermuda.
-Red varieties are milder in flavour.

-Pearl onions are ready to harvest from seed in 90 days.
-They can be stored for up to a month in a cool, dry, dark place.

 Consumption

 Because of its uniquely small size and a taste sweeter than that of a common onion, it has also been used in dishes ranging from mid-20th-century American casserole dishes such as succotash to sweetly flavored onion relishes in Indian cuisine.
-It can also be used in stews soups or sautéed (fried) with other vegetables.
+It can also be used in stews, soups or sautéed (fried) with other vegetables.
 It can also be used in cocktails such as "martini standing".

 Pearl onions are a staple to the cuisine of Northern Europe.
-Also in modern Europe they are used as a beautiful flowering plant and in Israel as a cut flower.
+Also in modern Europe they are used as a flowering plant, and in Israel as a cut flower.

 Pearl onions contain chemical compounds that have health benefits including helping cardiovascular health and stabilize blood sugar levels, and acting as an antioxidant and anti-inflammatory.

+Common onions as a substitute

+The majority of onions grown for pickling are common onions (A. cepa), which are normally much larger, but are grown to a small size suitable for pickling by planting them so densely that each one has very little room to grow.
+Common onions grown in this way are often referred to as "pearl onions" even though they do not belong to the same family as true pearl onions.

+White varieties of common onions grown in this way for pickling include Crystal Wax and White Bermuda.
+There are red varieties as well, which are milder in flavour.

+Common onions grown from seed to produce small bulbs for pickling are ready to harvest in 90 days.
+In their fresh state they can be stored for up to a month in a cool, dry, dark place.

 Cultural references

-Larry Wall's yearly serious State of the Onion speeches about advancements in Perl programming, an allusion to the many layers of the language, are named as a pun both on the pearl onion and the US presidents' State of the Union addresses.
+Larry Wall's yearly State of the Onion speeches about advancements in Perl programming, an allusion to the many layers of the language, are named as a pun both on the pearl onion and the U.S. president's State of the Union addresses.